Natural Ways to Stay Looking and Feeling Younger

 Retinol – a type of vitamin A – is considered the most effective over-the-counter anti-ageing skincare treatment.
 It rejuvenates the skin by enhancing cell growth, which plumps the skin, making it look smoother and brighter.
 It reduces fine lines, improves skin texture, tightens pores and generally gives your complexion a boost of radiance.
 Next time you’re shopping for face creams, look for products containing retinols and see the effects for yourself.

 Unfortunately, ageing can come with cognitive decline for some.
 The good news is that studies have shown brain exercises can help to prevent or delay mental decline.
 Try to fit in a little mental training each day with exercises such as crossword puzzles and Sudoku.
 There are also an increasing number of brain training apps becoming available, so see if you can download some on your smartphone.

 You don’t need to make radical changes to your lifestyle to reduce the signs of ageing – small alterations to your daily routine can have a surprising impact.
-The best way to keep looking and feeling young is to keep your body and brain active, and there are plenty of ways to do this.
-Find mental and physicals activities you enjoy and they’ll be easy to fit into your routine, and remember the importance of a healthy, nutritious diet.
+The best way to stay looking and feeling younger is to keep your body and brain active, and there are plenty of ways to do this.
+Find mental and physical activities you enjoy and they’ll be easy to fit into your routine, and remember the importance of a healthy, nutritious diet.